 For over a hundred years, the otoscope has been the standard tool for ear examination.
 It’s basically a penlight and a magnifying glass.
 There has been no way to see beyond the eardrum into the middle ear without making an incision in the eardrum.
 Care providers have had no choice but to make subjective diagnoses based largely on the appearance of the eardrum, resulting in misdiagnoses of up to 50%.
 In the search for a solution, there has never been a method to visually assess the markers of infection in the middle ear.

-Optical Coherence Tomography or OCT is an established non-invasive imaging technology similar to ultrasound, except that it uses near-infrared light waves instead of sound waves to provide 3-D views inside living tissue.
+Optical Coherence Tomography is an established non-invasive imaging technology similar to ultrasound, except that it uses near-infrared light waves instead of sound waves to provide 3-D views inside living tissue.
 Resolutions are 10+ times higher than ultrasound.
 Photos courtesy of the Biophotonics Imaging Laboratory, University of Illinois at Urbana-Champaign.

 In ophthalmology, OCT is the gold standard for examining the retina.
 The problem: OCT is housed in large desktop systems that aren’t suitable for ear exams.

 PhotoniCare has re-engineered OCT so that it fits in a hand-held device that allows physicians to see into the middle ear, at last.

 Harmless near-infrared light provides unprecedented visualization.